openGemini/openGemini/README.md

 ## About openGemini

-openGemini is a cloud-native distributed time series database for Observability, focusing on the storage and analysis of massive telemetry data.
+openGemini is a cloud-native distributed time series database, focusing on the storage and analysis of massive telemetry data.

-If you have used openGemini, please let us know and [click Submit Usage Information](https://github.com/openGemini/openGemini/issues/62)
+If you have used openGemini, please let us know and [click submit Usage Information](https://github.com/openGemini/openGemini/issues/62)

 ## Why openGemini